Thibaut-Gudin/ocaml-cordova-plugin-file/README.md

            12 -> *Path Exists Error*

 ### `Cordova_file._FileReader`
-This function returns a new `fileReader` object form the `Js_of_ocaml.File` plugin, you can learn more about this object [here](https://ocsigen.org/js_of_ocaml/3.1.0/api/File.fileReader-c)
+This function returns a new `fileReader` object from the `Js_of_ocaml.File` plugin.
+You can learn more about this object [here](https://ocsigen.org/js_of_ocaml/3.1.0/api/File.fileReader-c)

 ## TODO

-* Allow to use methods which are available on the device depending on the operating system.
+* Allow usage methods which are available on the device depending on the operating system.